-You can integrate YARA into your C/C++ project by using the API privided by the libyara library.
+You can integrate YARA into your C/C++ project by using the API provided by the libyara library.
 This API gives you access to every YARA feature and it's the same API used by the command-line tools yara and yarac.

-7.1 Initalizing and finalizing libyara
+Initializing and finalizing libyara

 The first thing your program must do when using libyara is initializing the library.
-This is done by calling the $yr_i()$ function.
+This is done by calling the $yr_initialize()$ function.
 This function allocates any resources needed by the library and initializes internal data structures.
-Its counterpart is $yr_f()$, which must be called when you are finished using the library.
+Its counterpart is $yr_finalize()$, which must be called when you are finished using the library.

-In a multi-threaded program only the main thread must call yr_initialize() and yr_finalize(), but any additional thread using the library must call yr_finalize_thread() before exiting.
+In a multi-threaded program only the main thread must call $yr_initialize()$ and $yr_finalize()$, but any additional thread using the library must call $yr_finalize_thread()$ before exiting.

-7.2 Compiling rules
+Compiling rules

 Before using your rules to scan any data you need to compile them into binary form.
-For that purpose you'll need a YARA compiler, which can be created with yr_compiler_create().
-After being used, the compiler must be destroyed with yr_compiler_destroy().
+For that purpose you'll need a YARA compiler, which can be created with $yr_compiler_create()$.
+After being used, the compiler must be destroyed with $yr_compiler_destroy()$.

-You can use either yr_compiler_add_file() or yr_compiler_add_string() to add one or more input sources to be compiled.
+You can use yr_compiler_add_file(), yr_compiler_add_fd(), or yr_compiler_add_string() to add one or more input sources to be compiled.
 Both of these functions receive an optional namespace.
-Rules added under the same namespace behaves as if they were contained within the same source file or string, so, rule identifiers must be unique among all the sources sharing a namespace.
+Rules added under the same namespace behave as if they were contained within the same source file or string, so, rule identifiers must be unique among all the sources sharing a namespace.
 If the namespace argument is NULL the rules are put in the default namespace.

-Both yr_compiler_add_file() and yr_compiler_add_string() return the number of errors found in the source code.
+The $yr_compiler_add_file()$, $yr_compiler_add_fd()$, and $yr_compiler_add_string()$ functions return the number of errors found in the source code.
 If the rules are correct they will return 0.
-For more detailed error information you must set a callback function by using yr_compiler_set_callback() before calling yr_compiler_add_file() or yr_compiler_add_string().
+For more detailed error information you must set a callback function by using $yr_compiler_set_callback()$ before calling any of the compiling functions.
 The callback function has the following prototype: